 The investor engages in many rounds of meetings and interviews to make sure that he is backing the right project.
 Similarly, as an entrepreneur, it very important for you to get the right investor to back your dream project.

-Get to know potential investors by researching about their past investments.
-Do you have similar business philosophy and ideals?
+Get to know potential investors by researching their past investments.
+Do you have a similar business philosophy and ideals?
 It is important to be able to find investors with interests and beliefs that match yours.

 The investors should be curious and have thoughtful questions that are indicative of their interest in the business.
 There needs to be open communication between the parties.
 And more importantly, make sure that the investors see your strengths and share your beliefs.

-When you are starting off, it is always wiser to choose small and lesser known investors who are likely to support your type of business.
+When you are starting off, it is always wiser to choose small and lesser-known investors who are likely to support your type of business.

 It is smart to look out for strategic partnerships for advice and building relationships.
 This can result in a willingness to invest in the business later on.
 Being able to find an investor who can add something tangible (through advice or industry connections and knowledge) than just money and make your business stronger is surely a plus.

 This is a wonderful time for entrepreneurship.
 Thanks to social media, crowdfunding and the relative affordability of technology, the barriers to entry have eased considerably and survival rates for startups have improved.
 All you need is to stay positive and believe in yourself and your business to make it flourish.
 Keep working on your dreams and bring value to people’s lives.
 Investors are always scouting for the right opportunities – just show them that yours is the one!